Homemade Reese’s Peanut Butter Cups

 How to make these treats look like Reese’s Peanut Butter Cups

-They may look fancy, but making these into cute cups couldn’t be easier.
+These chocolate treats may look fancy, but thankfully, making them into cute cups couldn’t be easier!

-• Place cupcake liners into a mini muffin tin, or regular muffin pan, depending on how large you want your homemade peanut butter cups.
+• Place cupcake liners into a mini muffin tin or regular muffin pan, depending on how large you want your homemade peanut butter cups to be.

 • Place them in the refrigerator to cool.

-• Then, put a ball of peanut butter cup mixture into each cup (see recipe for instructions below) and top with more melted chocolate.
+• Then, put a ball of peanut butter cup mixture into each cup (see recipe below for instructions) and top with more melted chocolate.

 • The amount of chocolate needed tends to vary each time, so keep a few extra chocolate chips on hand if you need a bit more.